itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 of a python script, that contains further parameterizations of items in the user interface, of callback functions (slots), that are called if a specific signal of an item has been emitted...

-In order to provide a modern, clean and re-usable structure of all this Python code, |itom| provides an object-oriented, hence class based approach.
+In order to provide a modern, clean and reusable structure of all this Python code, |itom| provides an object-oriented, hence class based approach.
 This allows creating one class, that contains all GUI-related code for one **ui** file including slots, that are automatically connected to a specific signal of an :py:class:`~itom.uiItem` once an instance of this class is created.
 It is even possible to create multiple instances of this class in parallel, such that the